-- Medway Anglican Schools Trust and our schools identify that they have a pivotal role in multi-agency safeguarding arrangements.
-The Governing body/proprietor ensures that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2023. - Medway Anglican Schools Trust and our schools recognise and are committed to its responsibility to work within the MSCP multi-agency safeguarding arrangements.
-The leadership team and DSL will work to establish strong and co-operative relationships with professionals in other agencies, in line with statutory guidance.

-- Medway Anglican Schools Trust and our schools will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - Medway Anglican Schools Trust and our schools recognise the importance of multiagency working and will provide requested reports and support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or early help multi-agency meetings.
+- St Nicholas CEVC Primary School identifies that they have a pivotal role in multi-agency safeguarding arrangements.
+The Governing body ensures that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2023. - St Nicholas CEVC Primary School recognises and is committed to its responsibility to work within the MSCP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative relationships with professionals in other agencies, in line with statutory guidance. - St Nicholas CEVC Primary School will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - St Nicholas CEVC Primary School recognises the importance of multi-agency working and will provide requested reports and support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or early help multi-agency meetings.